drpetersonfernandes/SimpleLauncher/parameters.md

-# List of Parameters to use in the system.xml
+# List of Parameters to use in the "system.xml"

 ## Amstrad CPC GX4000